- University-Wide Undergraduate Student Learning Outcomes

 Phase 3: Feedback and Fine-Tuning

-Following these workshops, the task force will solicit the assistance of additional faculty and staff to review the drafts for clarity; accessibility; applicability for a broad, University-wide audience; alignment to the University-wide learning outcomes; etc. Based on feedback, further revision and fine-tuning will ready the rubrics for use in pilot testing in Fall 2013 and Spring 2014.
+Following these workshops, the task force will solicit the assistance of additional faculty and staff to review the drafts for clarity; accessibility; applicability for a broad, University-wide audience; alignment to the University-wide learning outcomes; etc. Based on feedback, further revision and fine-tuning will ready the rubrics for use in pilot testing in Spring 2014 and Summer 2014.

 Additionally, since students were not involved in the major work undertaken over the summer months, the task force will engage Student Government Association leaders in September to review the process to date and discuss means for increased student involvement in upcoming phases of the project.